-Biden administration begins first face-off with China amid worsening relations
+Biden administration begins first faceoff with China amid worsening relations

 “Among the factors that drive the administration’s messaging is not wanting to expose a flank and invite criticism of being appeasing to Beijing,” said Danny Russel, a vice president at the Asia Society Policy Institute and a former career diplomat.
 “They are disabusing people of the expectation that this is going to produce some solutions or even negotiations.
 But it’s an opportunity to lay our priorities and level-set.”

 U.S. officials told reporters ahead of the trip that Blinken and Sullivan would emphasize U.S. concerns over China’s “increasingly aggressive activities across the Taiwan Strait” and other issues China considers internal matters, such as its treatment of Uyghur Muslims and control over Taiwan.
-“We will absolutely make those points very clear,” said the official, speaking on condition of anonymity to discuss the sensitive negotiations.
+“We will absolutely make those points very clear,” said an official, who like others spoke on the condition of anonymity to discuss the sensitive discussions.

-China, in turn, has indicated that it wants the Biden administration to reverse sanctions imposed by the Trump administration, including limitations on U.S. technology sales to Chinese telecommunications companies and chip makers.
+China, in turn, has indicated that it wants the Biden administration to reverse sanctions imposed by the Trump administration, including limitations on U.S. technology sales to Chinese telecommunications companies and chipmakers.

 Given the wide gulf between the two countries, the chances of a breakthrough are limited, but they will have the benefit of very few distractions.